SymfonyCasts/api-platform3/sfcasts/user-dto.md

 The *big* missing pieces, like with `DailyQuest`, are the state provider and state processor.
-Let's add the state provider next.... but with a *twist* that leverages a brand new feature that's going to save us a *ton* of work.
+Let's add the state provider next.... but with a *twist* that leverages a brand-new feature that's going to save us a *ton* of work.